tatva-hiral/react-test-eng-ai/README.md

 ## React Test App

 This is the test application to show the post listing.
-This applicatin is built with React Hooks, Material UI and Redux.
-We have used our awn created react base repo to begin with this test application which by default includes support to ES6.
+This application is built with React Hooks, Material UI and Redux.
+We have used own created react base repo to begin with this test application which by default includes support to ES6.
 We have used airbnb eslint configuration in react development.

 ## Quickstart